No Rub, no Cone: The Keratoconus Conjecture.

-Finding a counter example to the conjecture would suffice to invalidate it.
-Conversely, for this theory to be valid, it should be demonstrated that Every patient presenting with Keratoconus has an history of chronic eye rubbing.
-Although such systematic approach may be difficult to establish, Our experience at the Rothschild Foundation is amazingly conclusive.
+Finding a counterexample to the conjecture would suffice to invalidate it.
+Conversely, for this theory to be valid, it should be demonstrated that every patient presenting with Keratoconus has a history of chronic eye rubbing.
+Although such a systematic approach may be difficult to establish, Our experience at the Rothschild Foundation is amazingly conclusive.

 While most patients disclose a rubbing history (often associated with a chronic ocular allergy history) on their first visit, Some patients are not conscious of their rubbing habit And when first interviewed will reply in the negative to the question, "Are you rubbing your eyes frequently?"
 (Figure 8).
 If asked too bluntly, this question may sometimes destabilize the patient-doctor relationship and elicit some falsely negative answers.
 Some patient may mistakenly believe that Their physician is trying to blame the visual problems on the patient, and be reluctant to disclose their rubbing habit.
 The patient denial of a history of rubbing could also be based On guilty feelings about potentially inflicting injury to oneself.
 Undisclosed rubbing may occur during sleep or without awareness.
 The presence of close relative accompanying the patient offers the possibility to confirm or confront the patient declaration.
 Frequently, Parents often vehemently declare that they have witnessed their child rubbing their eyes repeatedly in the past.